RunestoneInteractive/RunestoneServer/source/Trees/implementation.rst

 the list.
 The second element of the list will itself be a list that represents the left subtree.
 The third element of the list will be another list that represents the right subtree.
-To illustrate this storage technique, let’s look at an example.
-Figure {fig:smalltree}
+To illustrate this storage technique, let’s look at an example. :ref:`Figure 1 <fig_smalltree>` shows a simple tree and the corresponding list implementation.

-shows a simple tree and the corresponding list implementation.
+.. _fig_smalltree:

 .. figure:: Figures/smalltree.png
    :align: center

-   A small tree
+   Figure 1: A Small Tree

 ::